You are here

 About the Watershed

-In summer 2018, the ICA will expand its artistic programming across Boston Harbor to the Watershed, a new space for art in the East Boston Shipyard and Marina.
+In summer 2018, the ICA will expand its artistic programming across Boston Harbor to the Watershed, a new space for art in the Boston Harbor Shipyard and Marina.
 Award-winning firm Anmahian Winton Architects (AW) has been engaged to design the renovation of the facility, a former copper pipe factory, and restore the historic building for new use.
 The ICA will present artworks and public programs seasonally in the newly renovated 15,000-square-foot space while continuing year-round programming in its Diller Scofidio + Renfro-designed facility in Boston’s Seaport District.
 The Watershed will be a raw, industrial space for art unlike any other in Boston.
 In addition to a flexible space for exhibitions, programming, and workshops, the Watershed will house an orientation gallery introducing visitors to the historic shipyard complemented by a waterside plaza that will serve as a gathering place with stunning harbor views.
-The Watershed is located across Boston Harbor from the ICA in the East Boston Shipyard and Marina.
+The Watershed is located across Boston Harbor from the ICA in the Boston Harbor Shipyard and Marina in East Boston.
 The ICA will provide a boat to bring visitors between both locations.
 Admission to the Watershed will be free for all.

 Diana Thater is organized by Eva Respini, Barbara Lee Chief Curator, with Cara Kuball, Curatorial Project Manager.